National Disability Data Collection (NCCD)

 website then sign off the census by 5pm on the Friday

 Sound knowledge and understanding of the DDA and Disability Standards for Education will assist schools in meeting mandatory obligations to students and their parents and carers and implementing the national data collection.
 Accredited professional learning on the DDA and Disability Standards for Education through an online package of lessons is available to all school staff.
 Further instructions are available about scheduling the course in MyPL@Edu.

 A training website developed by Educational Services Australia supports schools' implementation of the national data collection through information about the national data collection model including levels of adjustment and evidence requirements.
 A series of video case study illustrations of practice is also available on this site.

-Further information including fact sheets, resources and case studies of schools participating in the NCCD are located on the Australian Government Department of Education website.
+Further information, including the NCCD 2017 Guidelines, fact sheets, resources and case studies of schools participating in the NCCD are located on the Australian Government Department of Education website.

 Principals should contact their Director, Public Schools, for advice and assistance in the first instance.

 Educational services teams located across the state are also available to provide advice and assistance.
 Contacts in each operational directorate are available via the details at right.

 A Help desk for the national data collection located in state office is also available to participating schools.
 See details in the Contact Us box